<big>Glossary of Painting Terms</big>(As of July 2003)

 The paint layer is built up.

 Commonly referred to as diluents.
-They are liquids that...
+These are liquids that...

 the coating material, in addition to the actual solvents, serves as a...

-The solvents contained in an adjusting additive influence the flow behavior.
+The solvents contained in an adjustment additive influence the flow behavior.

 Costume design, film education, and resilience training.
-The adjustment supplements.
+These are the qualities that make a good actor.

 must be part of the system used and applied to the coating material.